-The Community & Behavioral Health Promotion (CBHP) faculty include: Young Cho, Paul Florsheim, Amy Harley, Emmanuel Ngui, Renee Walker, Lance Weinhardt, and Alice F. Yan.
+The Community & Behavioral Health Promotion (CBHP) faculty include: Young Cho, Paul Florsheim, Amy Harley, Emmanuel Ngui, and Lance Weinhardt.
 Learn more about featured research projects by the CBHP faculty:

 The Lindsay Heights Neighborhood, home to the Lindsay Heights Neighborhood Health Alliance, is abundant with talents and assets, but also faces numerous socio-economic and health challenges.
 African American men, in particular, bear the burden of stunning disparities in social determinants of health (high rates of unemployment, incarceration, and racism) and health outcomes, including the highest mortality rates in the country.
 The Health Alliance has identified a need to strengthen the African American male leadership in this neighborhood’s community-wide health promotion and disease prevention efforts.